Port Salut Cheese vs Ricotta Cheese

 Ricotta is a soft Italian cheese made from the whey left over from the production of other cheeses, primarily sheep, cow, goat, or buffalo milk.
 It has a creamy texture and a mild, sweet flavor, making it versatile for both savory dishes, like lasagna and ravioli, and sweet dishes, such as cheesecakes and cannoli.

-Port Salut Cheese comes from France.
-Ricotta Cheese originated from Italy.
+• Origin: Port Salut Cheese (France), Ricotta Cheese (Italy)

 Port Salut Cheese Ricotta Cheese